spacetelescope/slitlessutils/docs/simulation.rst

 Additional Instrument Settings
 ------------------------------
-However, there are many other parameters required to simulate a WFSS image, and these are stored in ``yaml`` files in the configuration directory in :file:`{$HOME}/.slitlessutils/<VERSION>/instruments/`.
-However, there are several YAML files that describe the instrumental configuration, and modifying these files is highly discouraged
+There are many other parameters required to simulate a WFSS image, and these are stored in several ``yaml`` files in the configuration directory in :file:`{$HOME}/.slitlessutils/<VERSION>/instruments/`.
+Modifying these files is highly discouraged.

 .. toctree::
   :titlesonly: